Registration and microchipping of dogs, and dog passports

 EU pet passport

-Do you import a dog from a third country that does not have a European pet passport?
+Do you import a dog from a country outside the EU (third country) that does not have a European pet passport?
 The veterinarian must issue a passport for the dog.
-The veterinarian registers the import, the microchip number and the passport at a designated portal.
+The veterinarian registers the import, the microchip number, and the passport at one of the designated portals (in Dutch).